 Alpha Refuse Disposal Site

-Garbage collection for Alpha Township is on Thursday of every week.
+Garbage collection for Alpha Township is on Monday morning of every week.

 Barcaldine Refuse Disposal Site